 The banking and financial payment industry's constant need to secure their customers and satisfy compliance has acted as a propeller for the adoption of this technology.
 Government firms, on the other hand, have facilitated the adoption of this technology, especially through biometric passport initiatives and electronic IDs (dIDs).
 Presently, 50 of 54 African nations currently offer biometric passports.

 As a business, adding an extra layer of liveness security check is an effective way to limit the activities of fraudsters.
-Top financial institutions around the world today like banks, currently make use of this technology during customer onboarding and as a form of multifactor authentication for strategic transactions and access to customer data.
+Top financial institutions around the world today like banks, currently make use of this technology during customer onboarding and loan applications and as a form of multifactor authentication for strategic transactions and access to customer data.

 Are There Any Challenges and Limitations to Liveness Detection Technology?